 There are three general methods to wrangle data: manual, semi-automated and fully automated.

-With this method, you open, inspect, cleanse, manipulate, test and distribute the data by hand.
+Manual data wrangling, also known as data munging, allows you to open, inspect, cleanse, manipulate, test and distribute the data by hand.
 This method can yield some quick and dirty results to get you started.
 However, it’s not very efficient or enjoyable.
 You only want to do this for a one-time analysis, or to do a proof-of-concept for an ongoing analysis.

 Regularly wrangling data by hand for a production process is a time-consuming, error-prone nightmare because of the very human element: using a manual process introduces the possibility that the analyst will forget a key step and end up sending bad data to end users.

 Thankfully, there are code-based tools that can make data wrangling easier.
 The first is the old standby from the relational database world, Structured Query Language (SQL).
 If you can pull the source data into a SQL table, you’ll be in a much better position to profile the data, analyze it for trends, manipulate it, and run calculations and summary queries on it than you would in a spreadsheet.